Lordi: 2020–2022: Killection, Lordiversity and Amen's departure

-Screem Writers Guild (2022–present)
+2022–present: Screem Writers Guild and Limited Deadition

-On 21 November 2022, Lordi had announced that they had signed with the record label, Atomic Fire Records.
-Along with that news, they simultaneously added that their upcoming eighteenth studio album which finished recording is set to be released in Spring 2023.
-The album's title, Screem Writers Guild, was later announced on 1 January 2023, although the title was previously announced in the band's biography Lordiary.
+On 21 November 2022, Lordi announced that they had signed with the record label, Atomic Fire Records.
+Along with that news, they simultaneously added that their eighteenth studio album would be released in Spring 2023.
+The album's title, Screem Writers Guild, was announced on 1 January 2023, although the title was previously announced in the band's biography Lordiary.
 The track list for the album was later revealed on 26 January 2023, along with the first single, "Lucyfer Prime Evil".
-The album is set to be released on 31 March 2023.
+The album was released on 31 March 2023.
+Two more singles were released to promote the album: "Thing in the Cage" and "Dead Again Jayne".

+Following the release of the album, Lordi joined Sabaton as an opening act for the European leg of their tour, "The Tour To End All Tours".
+Lordi were later featured on the front cover of the fashion magazine Vogue Scandinavia.

+On 29 June 2024, Mr Lordi confirmed in an interview with Chaoszine that their nineteenth studio album was already finished, and would be released in Spring 2025.
+The band released a standalone single, "Made of Metal", in collaboration with OnePlus on 5 August 2024.
+The band later announced their nineteenth studio album, Limited Deadition, which was released on 21 March 2025.
+The album was promoted with three singles: "Syntax Terror", "Retropolis" and "Hellizabeth".

 Style

-Band's music style
+Musical style

-Lordi's music is informed by hard rock and heavy metal music.
 The band's horror-related albums, the monster costumes worn by all band members, and the horror elements of their performances are hallmarks of shock rock.
-The band was mostly influenced by Kiss, but also by Alice Cooper, Iron Maiden and Twisted Sister.
+The band was mostly influenced by Kiss, but also by Alice Cooper, Iron Maiden, and Twisted Sister.

-Although the band is often perceived by the media as a heavy metal band due to their monster costumes, their musical style has more characteristics of the hard rock genre.
-Over the years, the band's musical style has taken a very varied direction between hard rock and metal, with the pattern seeming as though it changes between the two with every album released.
-Their debut album, Get Heavy, represented a large part of traditional hard rock music, but by the release of their The Monsterican Dream album in 2004, the band had shifted considerably toward heavier music and horror effects were prominently displayed.
-However, in their 2006 album The Arockalypse, Lordi shifted back toward hard rock, eschewing horror themes and special effects.
-Their 2008 studio album, Deadache, included more typical horror elements, leaning once again toward the heavier side of the spectrum.
-Babez for Breakfast saw the band once again shift back to the traditional hard rock elements, with an even greater exposure to the 1980s than the band's previous albums.
-To Beast or Not to Beast focuses completely on heavy metal, and was the band's heaviest album.
-Their 2014 album, Scare Force One, contains elements of heavy metal while still maintaining the melodic rhythm of hard rock.
-The band's 2016 album, Monstereophonic, is a "split album" consisting of two parts.
-Part one of the album (Theaterror) contains hard rock, while part two (Demonarchy) is conceptual, and much more progressive than any of Lordi's earlier content.